 Greek Islands

-There are 227 inhabited Greek islands.
-The overwhelming majority of tourists visit five of them.
-That is both understandable - the logistics of getting to the others are complicated - and a missed opportunity, because the islands people skip tend to have the best food, the most intact architecture, and almost no queues.
+That is both understandable – the logistics of reaching others are complicated – and a consistent missed opportunity.
+The islands people skip tend to have the best food, the most intact architecture, and almost no queues.

 Santorini and Mykonos

 Santorini is genuinely beautiful.
-The caldera views from Oia are real, the volcanic beaches are unlike anything else in the Aegean, and the Akrotiri archaeological site (EUR 12, closed Tuesdays) - a Bronze Age city preserved under volcanic ash - is one of the better ancient sites in Greece.
+The caldera views from Oia are real, the volcanic beaches are unlike anything else in the Aegean, and the Akrotiri archaeological site (EUR 12, closed Tuesdays) – a Bronze Age city preserved under volcanic ash like a miniature Pompeii – is one of the better ancient sites in Greece.
 The island is also overwhelmed from June through September.
 Oia at sunset involves standing in a street with four hundred other people.
 Book accommodation six months ahead for August.
-If you must go in summer, staying in Pyrgos (the inland village) rather than the caldera rim gives you the same access with half the foot traffic.

-Mykonos is now primarily a venue for expensive nightlife.
-If that is not what you want, do not go in July or August.
+Mykonos is now primarily an expensive nightlife venue.
+If that is not what you came for, visiting in July or August is a mistake.

 Crete

-Crete is large enough - 260km long - to function as a destination in its own right rather than a two-night stop.
-The Samaria Gorge (16km one-way descent, EUR 5 entry, May through October) in the southwest is the longest gorge in Europe and takes 5-7 hours to walk.
+Crete is large enough (260km long) to function as a destination in its own right.
+The Samaria Gorge in the southwest (16km one-way descent, EUR 5 entry, May through October, 5 to 7 hours to walk) is the longest gorge in Europe.
 The Minoan palace at Knossos, 5km south of Heraklion (EUR 15), is the largest Bronze Age archaeological site in Greece.
-Chania’s Venetian harbour in the west is the most architecturally coherent old town in the islands, noticeably better preserved than Corfu.
+Chania’s Venetian harbour in the west is the most architecturally coherent old town in the islands.

 Rhodes

-The medieval walled city of Rhodes Town - built by the Knights Hospitaller in the 14th century - has 4km of walls still intact.
-Walking the ramparts requires a separate ticket (EUR 2.50, daily 10:00-17:00).
-The Palace of the Grand Masters inside the walls is the most substantial medieval interior in the eastern Aegean.
-In summer the old town is packed in the evenings; arriving before 09:00 for the empty morning streets is worth the early start.
+The medieval walled city of Rhodes Town – built by the Knights Hospitaller in the 14th century – has 4km of walls still intact.
+Walking the ramparts requires a separate ticket (EUR 2.50, daily 10:00 to 17:00).
+The Palace of the Grand Masters inside is the most substantial medieval interior in the eastern Aegean.
+Arrive before 09:00 for the empty morning streets; by mid-morning in summer the old town is congested.

-Naxos has the best local food of any Cycladic island - the potatoes, honey, and local graviera cheese are genuinely distinct - and a Venetian fortress (Kastro) in the main town that most people walk past without entering.
+Naxos has the best local food of any Cycladic island – the potatoes, honey, and local graviera cheese are genuinely distinct from anything sold on the mainland – and a Venetian fortress (Kastro) in the main town that most visitors walk past without entering.
 Sifnos has the best cooking tradition in the Cyclades and no cruise ships.
-Ikaria, in the northeastern Aegean, is known for the longevity of its residents and for a nightlife culture that runs until 04:00 and starts at midnight, which is a peculiarity worth experiencing once.
+Ikaria, in the northeastern Aegean, is known for the remarkable longevity of its residents (it appears in multiple Blue Zones studies) and for a nightlife culture that genuinely starts at midnight and runs to 04:00.